EDM trap music

-EDM trap is a fusion genre of hip hop, rave music and EDM, that originated in the early 2010s on peaking popularity of big room house and trap music genres.
-It blends elements of trap, which is an offshoot of Southern hip hop, with elements of electronic dance music like build-ups, drops, and breakdowns.
-As it was popularized, it increasingly began incorporating pop and EDM elements.
+EDM trap music (also simply known as EDM trap or trap, and also as hybrid trap) is a fusion genre of hip-hop, rave, and electronic dance music (EDM), that originated in the early 2010s on peaking popularity of big room house and hip hop trap genres.
+It blends elements of hip hop trap, which is an offshoot of Southern hip hop, with elements of EDM like build-ups, drops, dense production with rave music synthesizers, and breakdowns.
+As it was popularized, it increasingly began incorporating more pop elements.
+EDM trap songs and production are typically very dynamic, boisterous, experimental, and sparky in comparison to the hip-hop version of trap, due to its EDM and rave music elements, tendencies and structure.

 History

-In 2012, a style of electronic dance music (EDM) incorporated elements of trap music, creating "dirty, aggressive beats [and] dark melodies."
-Electronic music producers, such as TNGHT, Baauer, RL Grime and Flosstradamus expanded the popularity, and brought wider attention to the derivative forms of trap.
-This genre saw the use of techno, dub, and electro sounds combined with the Roland TR-808 drum samples and vocal samples typical of trap.
+Around 2012, a new style of electronic dance music (EDM) emerged which incorporated elements of trap music, creating "dirty, aggressive beats [and] dark melodies."
+Electronic music producers, such as TNGHT, Baauer, RL Grime, Flosstradamus and Yellow Claw (DJs) expanded the popularity, and brought wider attention to the derivative forms of trap.
+This genre saw the use of techno, dub, and electro sounds combined with the Roland TR-808 drum samples and vocal samples typical of hip hop trap.

-In the later half of 2012, these various offshoots of trap became increasingly popular and made a noticeable impact on the American electronic dance music scene.
+In the later half of 2012, these various offshoots of hip hop trap became increasingly popular and made a noticeable impact on the American electronic dance music scene.
 The music was initially dubbed simply as "trap" by producers and fans, which led to the term "trap" being used to address the music of both rappers and electronic producers, to much confusion among followers of both.
-Instead of referring to a single genre, the term "trap" has been used to describe two separate genres of hip hop and dance music.
-The new wave of the genre has been labeled by some as "EDM trap" to distinguish it from the rap genre.
+The term "trap" continued to be used to describe two separate genres of hip hop and dance music.
+The new wave of the genre has been labeled by some as "EDM trap" to distinguish it from the hip hop genre.
 The terms "trap-techno" and "trapstep" are often labeled by producers to describe the musical structure of an individual track.
-The evolving EDM trap has seen incorporation and stylistic influences from dubstep, in which trap has been hailed as the superseding phase of dubstep during the mid 2010s.
-The new phase typically plays at 140 BPM with strong bass drops, which has been growing in popularity since 2013.
+The evolving EDM trap has seen incorporation and stylistic influences from dubstep, in which trap has been hailed as the superseding phase of dubstep during the mid-2010s.
+The new phase typically plays at 140 BPM with strong bass drops, which began growing in popularity from 2013.

-In 2013, a fan-made video by Filthy Frank (also known as Joji), of electronic trap producer Baauer's track "Harlem Shake" became an internet meme, propelling the track to become the first trap song to hit number one on the Billboard Hot 100.
-This challenge consisted of one person dancing to the rhythm of the song until the beat dropped, in which then whoever else within the video would dance along with the person dancing in the beginning.
+In 2013, a fan-made video by Filthy Frank (also known as Joji), of EDM trap producer Baauer's track "Harlem Shake", became an internet meme, propelling the track to become the first EDM trap song to hit number one on the Billboard Hot 100.
+This challenge the track was used for consisted of one person dancing to the rhythm of the song until the beat dropped, in which then whoever else within the video would dance along with the person dancing in the beginning.
 Five EDM trap producers performed at the 2013 Ultra Music Festival in the United States, including DJ Craze, Baauer and Flosstradamus.
 The 2013 Tomorrowland festival featured a "trap stage".